gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Termination of a Protected Association {#termination-procedure}

-Note that the closure of any DTLS Key Management Method doesn't compromise the capability of terminating the SCTP association gracefully as that capability only relies on the Key Context and not on the DTLS Key Management Method from where it has been derived.
+Note that the state of any DTLS Key Management Method doesn't impact the capability of terminating the SCTP association gracefully as that capability only relies on the Key Context and not on the DTLS Key Management Method from where it has been derived.